How to Import CSV Files in a Node.js App

 touch index.js

-- Define the expected data columns (e.g., Name, Email, Role).
+• Define the expected columns (Name, Email, Role, etc.)

-). - Copy your Client ID and Uploader ID, which you’ll use in your frontend integration.
+• Copy your Client ID (upload token) and Uploader ID for your frontend embed

 // index.js